What is Acetaminophen Overdose?

 Acetaminophen poisoning requires proper medical intervention.
 If you or a person close to you experiences any of the following symptoms, seek emergency care immediately.

-In the first 24 hours following an overdose, symptoms may not be readily apparent, but may manifest after a 24-hour period.
+In the first 24 hours following an overdose, symptoms may not be readily apparent but may manifest after 24 hours.
 The most common symptoms include:

 - Listlessness or tiredness